pandora-web-server/pandora-web-server/README.md

 have a look at the [web server documentation](../../tree/main/pandora-web-server).
 Other than that, there are:

-* [Module utils](../../tree/main/module-utils): Various useful helpers used by the server and its modules
+* [Pandora Module Utils](../../tree/main/pandora-module-utils): Various useful helpers used by the server and its modules
 * [Auth module](../../tree/main/auth-module): Authentication support
 * [Common Log module](../../tree/main/common-log-module): Creation of access logs in the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format)